rsksmart/devportal-1.0/_rsk/node/contribute/macos.md

 #### Running the node

-We are ready to run the node using IDEA, just press the *Start* (green arrow) button at the right of the configuration we've just created.
+We are ready to run the node using IDEA, just press the *Start* (green arrow) button at the right of the configuration just created.

 ![img](/assets/img/rsk/howToInstallAndRun/Run.png)